abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/5_b_Handling_Exceptions | In_Sequential_Execution.md

 	 Final Response :  result from thenApply

-  ## Case 2 : Exception caught in supplyAsync : Not Executing Callback
+  ## Case 2 : Exception caught in supplyAsync : BUT :  Not Executing Callback

   **Example 1 :**